hyperbaton/cft/README.md

 #### Pet Need

-The Xoonglin needs a tamed pet of a given type nearby.
+The Xoonglin needs some mobs of specific types to be around (or to be absent: this need can also be used for limiting the presence of some mobs, e.g. hostile ones).

 <details>
     <summary>Sample pet need file</summary>